-Bachelor’s, master’s, and specialist degree candidates must check in at the student line up area no later than 12 noon.
-Doctoral candidates and their advisors must be present no later than 11:45 a.m. in order to practice for the ceremony.
+Bachelor’s, master’s, and specialist degree candidates must check in at the student line up tents behind the Centennial Center no later than 12 noon.
+Family and guests may not accompany their student in this area.

 The December commencement ceremony is a combined graduate and undergraduate ceremony.
 Students who have submitted a December 2021 graduation application and who have been verified by the Registrar’s Office as on track to complete all degree requirements by the end of the Fall 2021 semester are invited to participate.
 Graduation applications were due Friday, September 17, 2021.
-Late applications will be accepted; however, students must submit their application by Friday, November 12, 2021, for their name to be included in the commencement program.
+Late applications will be accepted; however, students must submit their application by Wednesday, December 1, 2021, to ensure inclusion in the commencement program.

 Because final grades for the Fall semester are not received until after commencement, participation in the ceremony does not guarantee that all degree requirements have been completed or that the student will graduate.

 Tickets are required for the ceremony.
-Each degree candidate will be issued up to 6 tickets.
-Children under the age of two who can sit on an adult's lap for the ceremony do not need a ticket.
+Each degree candidate will be issued 6 tickets.
+Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.